VladC24/IAC_Project/README.md

 #### Application server
     - a simple backed service created with Node.js
-    - contains the db configuration, runs a select query when the /getData endpoint is called - *still needs a bit of work*
+    - contains the db configuration, runs a select query when the /getData endpoint is called - *still needs some work*
     - Dockerfile

 ## FUTURE WORK: